Central Police Station (St. Joseph, Missouri)

 The Central Police Station, also known as the National Military Heritage Museum, is a historic police station located at 701 Messanie in St. Joseph, Missouri.
-It was designed by Edmund J. Eckel and built in 1909.
+It was designed by Eckel & Mann and built in 1891 with an addition in 1909.
 It is a three-story, "L"-plan brick building in the Richardsonian Romanesque style.
 It has a hipped roof, limestone ornamentation and details, and a round corner tower.

 It was listed on the National Register of Historic Places in 2009.